- Winnipeg, Winnipeg

 - What conservation issue is closest to your heart?

-- The issues surrounding Lake Winnipeg are close to my heart and home.
-Same with habitat destruction/removal of native plants for pollinators and monarch butterflies.
+- Keeping our wetlands and waterways healthy.
+Issues surrounding Lake Winnipeg are close to my heart and home.

 - What are you hoping to learn from CCC?

-- I hope to learn more about issues around conservation and see what others are doing.
-I want to be inspired and learn to inspire on what we can do to preserve our environment.
-I am excited to be pushed out of my comfort zone and something I never would have done without the CCC.
+- I hope to learn more about issues around conservation and see what others are doing to protect our planet.
+I want to be inspired and learn to inspire others on what we can do to preserve our environment.
+I want to be pushed out of my comfort zone and experience everything I can before I head home for my stage 3 project.

 - Who/what inspired you to care about conservation?